Mike & Teresa

 The partnership supplies the absolute latest hearing technology at prices as low as the internet’s largest providers, often 50% cheaper than high street retailers such as Amplifon, Hidden Hearing, Boots and Specsavers.
 No discounts or offers, just good, honest affordable prices.

 Thanks Mike, this has been interesting….and I know I didn’t think it would be (sorry)!
-Wishing you the best in your fabulous new store, see Broadhurst’s Directory Listing HERE
+Now a couple of years since I wrote this, and it is still the coolest shop in Lytham.
+See Broadhurst’s Directory Listing HERE